S0fft/Device-Cloud-Hub/README.md

  - Docker
  - Pytest

-And also other small libraries specified in requirements.txt
+And other small libraries specified in `requirements.txt`.

 ## Deployment with Docker
 In this section, we will deploy the project on PC using Docker and Docker Compose.